econnet/econ/motivation.rst

 A person with own thoughts needs freedom for own plans.

-Free choices are not possible without resouces, without alternatives to choose from.
+Free choice is not possible without resouces, without alternatives to choose from.
 Free choice depends on money.